Who We Are

 Image Description: A photograph of Max wearing a dark and light gray sweatshirt stands in front of a canal and storefronts.
 He has dark, parted hair, a friendly smile, and is wearing glasses.

-Art Waller (he/him) Treasurer
+Sam Cunningham (he/him) Treasurer

-Brendan K. Williams (he/him) Accessibility Coordinator
+Brendan K. Williams (he/him) Board Member

 Brendan K. Williams is a hard-of-hearing advocate for accessibility and inclusion, currently serving as the Accessibility Coordinator for Pride Portland.
 He’s also the chair of the Maine’s Statewide Council for Independent Living.
 Living with a disability sparked his passion for advocacy, driving his commitment to making communities more inclusive.
 His first Pride Parade experience was in the early 90s in San Francisco when he volunteered to throw candy off a float, igniting a lifelong dedication to LGBTQA+ activism.
 In his free time, he enjoys photography, reading true crime nonfiction, and exploring new restaurants around town.